 What is Call Center Management?

-When it comes to call center managers, there are a few different types of roles that are most common.
+When it comes to call center managers, there are a few different types of call center supervisor roles that are most common.
 Let’s look at each of these and provide insights into how they assist with running a thriving contact center.

 The first type of call center manager role is the director.
-Directors are most often responsible for the overall guidance of the contact center.
-They assist with setting goals for the organization and overseeing managers and supervisors to help work towards meeting those goals.
+Directors are most often responsible for the overall guidance of the contact center operations.
+They play a crucial role in setting organizational goals, overseeing the activities of managers and supervisors, and ensuring all efforts align towards meeting those goals.

 Managers and Supervisors